igasi/drupal-environment/README.md

 1. Login container: `docker-compose exec www bash`
 2. Go to `/web` directory
-3. Run the command preceded by: `vendor/bin/drupal `
+3. Run the command preceded by: `./../vendor/bin/drupal `

 *example:
     `./../vendor/bin/drupal project:config:export`*

-###Scripts definition
+###Command Script definition

 `project:config:export`:
-This command export the configurations.
+This command export the active configurations in the environment defined.
-Script parameters available are for dev or prod environment.
+Script parameters available are for dev or prod environment, the environment ins defined at the end of the command.

 *example:
-    ../vendor/bin/drupal project:config:import --environment=dev or live*
+    ../vendor/bin/drupal project:config:import --environment=dev or prod*

+`project:config:import`:
+This command import the active configurations in the environment defined.
+Script parameters available are for dev or prod environment, the environment ins defined at the end of the command.

+*example:
+    ../vendor/bin/drupal project:config:import --environment=prod or dev*

+`project:config:set:ownership`:
+This command set owner 1000 to **config** directory.

+*example:
+    ../vendor/bin/drupal project:config:set:ownership*

+`project:debug:errors`:
+This command show httpd log and errors.

+*example:
+    ../vendor/bin/drupal project:debug:errors*

+`project:deploy`:
+This command Deploy to environment (dev|live) with latest changes on master branch.
+Script parameters available are for dev or prod environment, the environment ins defined at the end of the command.

+*example:
+    ../vendor/bin/drupal project:deploy --to=dev*

+`project:file:set:ownership`:
+This command set the ownership to files folder.

+*example:
+    ../vendor/bin/drupal project:file:set:ownership*

+`project:modules:set:ownership`:
+This command set the ownership to modules folder.

+*example:
+    ../vendor/bin/drupal project:modules:set:ownership*